PeterHolmqvist/love-riding/README.md

 Added the videos to page-2 "the video page" embedded from youtube.
 The video playlist comes from GMBN (Global Mountain Bike Network) and their "How To in 60 sec" series.
 I created seperate div element for each video and added the video title.
-I warpped the iframes in divs so that I easier can make them more responsive and use positioning or flexbox. added navbar from w3schools.com some fonts added from google fonts and some styling to the navbar.
+I warpped the iframes in divs so that I easier can make them more responsive and use positioning or flexbox. added navbar from w3schools.com some fonts added from google fonts and some styling to the navbar. added some article text to the main page some transparent background.